Bad fats vs. good fats on keto: ✅ saturated, ✅ monounsaturated fat, ✅ polyunsaturated fat, ✅ trans fats, ✅ what makes the difference.

 One of the significant advantages of a high-fat, ketogenic diet is that it promotes satiety.

-Nevertheless, it is especially important to compare good fats vs. bad fats on keto and eventually eliminate the latter from your meal plan.
+Nevertheless, it is important to compare good vs. bad fats on keto and eventually eliminate the latter from your meal plan.

 Accordingly, unhealthy fats can not only have harmful effects but also do not keep you full in the same manner.

-Since industrially processed trans fats can be extremely harmful to health, they rightly enjoy a bad reputation.
+Since industrially processed trans fats can harm health, they rightly enjoy a bad reputation.

 Hydrogenated fats are processed polyunsaturated fats.
 The chemical process enriches vegetable fats with hydrogen atoms to make them shelf-stable.